About me

 I research the Earth’s ocean, its physics and motion, and its entangled eddies, turbulence, currents, and waves.
 I do a lot of math and write code that runs on supercomputers.
 In the distant past, I went to sea.
 I love to learn and to teach, to think about past and future, and to run, climb, ski, and explore the landscapes of Earth.

 Long ago, I grew up in a Boston suburb.
-Later, I studied Aerospace Engineering and worked on on combustion in porous media, space propulsion, and wind energy in Ann Arbor before moving to San Diego to pursue a PhD in 2010.
-I worked with Eric Lauga on locomotion, with Bill Young on nonlinear waves, and with both on microorganism mixing.
-I received a PhD from UCSD in May of 2016 for a dissertation titled On the coupled evolution of oceanic internal waves and quasi-geostrophic flow.
+Later, I studied Aerospace Engineering, combustion, space propulsion, and wind energy at the University of Michigan before moving to San Diego to pursue a PhD at UCSD in 2010.
+I worked with Eric Lauga and Bill Young on bugs and waves until receiving a PhD for a dissertation titled On the coupled evolution of oceanic internal waves and quasi-geostrophic flow in May 2016.
 Along the way, I fell in love with running, climbing, backcountry skiing, and surfing.
+I moved to Boston in 2017 for a postdoc with Raf Ferrari at MIT funded by a NOAA fellowship, before joining the Climate Modeling Alliance as an MIT research scientist in 2019.
+In 2020, Leah and I climbed our first multipitch route together.

 An abbreviated curriculum vitae (pdf)